Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 When?
 Between February and April.
 Sometimes a little earlier or later.
 Scientists at the LaMaVe Institute say they can be seen as early as November and as late as June.

 Whale sharks return to Sogod Bay almost every year.
 Their migrations seem to be closely linked to the southwest monsoon.
-With a bit of luck, we can meet them by chance underwater, while bottle diving, along the drop offs and coral reefs of the bay.
+With a bit of luck, we can meet them by chance underwater, while scuba diving, along the drop offs and coral reefs of the bay.

 But the excursions organized specifically to observe them are done on the surface by snorkeling (fins-mask-snorkel).
-These "whale shark watching tours are usually organized near the southwest coast of Panaon, this long island of about 30 kilometers, which forms the eastern limit of the bay in the south of Leyte.
+These "whale shark watching tours" are usually organized near the southwest coast of Panaon, this long island of about 30 kilometers, which forms the eastern limit of the bay in the south of Leyte.

 I put below a Google Map and the map of the Peter's Dive Resort dive sites, very well done, with a nice whale shark placed not far from Pintuyan, so that you can visualize the area.